PixelsCommander/HTML-GL/README.md

 Avoiding DOM + WebGL rendering = maximum FPS possible for Web platform.

-[Basic demo](http://pixelscommander.com/polygon/htmlgl/demo/) basic demo shows how to use HTML GL and animate GL Elements.
-It also demonstrate that HTML GL handle content change events and repaints element`s WebGL representation.
+- [Basic demo](http://pixelscommander.com/polygon/htmlgl/demo/) basic demo shows how to use HTML GL and animate GL Elements.
+It also demonstrate that HTML GL handle content change events and repaints element`s WebGL representation
-[HTML GL](http://pixelscommander.com/polygon/htmlgl/demo/webgl.html) slider rendered via WebGL [DOM](http://pixelscommander.com/polygon/htmlgl/demo/dom.html) this is the same project.
-The only difference is that HTMLGL.js is not included.
+- [HTML GL](http://pixelscommander.com/polygon/htmlgl/demo/webgl.html) slider rendered via WebGL
+- [DOM](http://pixelscommander.com/polygon/htmlgl/demo/dom.html) this is the same project.
+The only difference is that HTMLGL.js is not included

 How to use?
 -----------